 This Paper We show in this paper that correctness properties expressed by correspondence assertions can be proved by type-checking.
-We embed correspondence assertions in a concurrent programming language (the π -calculus of Milner, Parrow, and Walker [Mil99]) and present a new type and effect system that guarantees safety of well-typed assertions.
+We embed correspondence assertions in a concurrent programming language (the $\pi$ -calculus of Milner, Parrow, and Walker [Mil99]) and present a new type and effect system that guarantees safety of well-typed assertions.
 We show several examples of how correspondence assertions can be proved by type-checking.

 Woo and Lam's paper introduces correspondence assertions but provides no techniques for proving them.
 Clarke and Marrero [CM00] use correspondence assertions to specify properties of e-commerce protocols, such as authorizations of transactions.
-To the best of our knowledge, the only previous work on checking correspondence assertions is a project by Marrero, Clarke, and Jha [MCJ97] to apply model-checking techniques to finite state versions of security protocols.
+Lowe [Low95] discusses several forms of authenticity property achieved by security protocols; in his terminology, correspondence assertions are "injective agreement" properties.
+Prior work on checking correspondence assertions includes a project by Marrero, Clarke, and Jha [MCJ97] to apply model-checking techniques to finite state versions of security protocols.
 Since our work is based on type-checking, it is not limited to finite state systems.
 Moreover, type-checking is compositional: we can verify components in isolation, and know that their composition is safe, without having to verify the entire system.
 Unlike Marrero, Clarke, and Jha's work, however, the system of the present paper does not deal with cryptographic primitives, and nor does it deal with an arbitrary opponent.
-Still, in another paper [GJ01], we adapt our type and effect system to the setting of the spi-calculus [AG99], an extension of the π -calculus with abstract cryptographic primitives.
+Still, in another paper [GJ01a], we adapt our type and effect system to the setting of the spi-calculus [AG99], an extension of the $\pi$ -calculus with abstract cryptographic primitives.
 This adaptation can show, moreover, that properties hold in the presence of an arbitrary untyped opponent.

 The rest of this paper is organised as follows.
 We introduce correspondence assertions, by example, in Section 2.
-Section 3 introduces a typed π -calculus in which correspondence assertions may be verified by type-checking.
+Section 3 introduces a typed $\pi$ -calculus in which correspondence assertions may be verified by type-checking.
 Section 4 explains several applications.
 Section 5 explains the soundness proof for our type system.
 Section 6 discusses related work and Section 7 concludes.
+An appendix includes proofs of the two theorems stated in the main body of the paper.